Characters: Fallout New Vegas Caesars Legion

 - You Are in Command Now: He takes over the Fort when Caesar is incapacitated by his tumor, and remains in charge if he dies, though Lanius is the overall leader of the Legion now.

 "Do whatever Caesar tells you to do.
 And whenever the opportunity presents, strike at the Profligates.
 Pile body upon body."

-The head of Caesar's Frumentarii, and one of the more undeniably evil men in the game.
+The head of Caesar's Frumentarii, and one of the characters with a more mysterious background in the game.
 He's responsible for the destruction of Searchlight, the alliance with the Great Khans, the plot with the Omertas

 , and the pacification of the Twisted Hairs.
 When the Courier encounters him, he and his men have just finished sacking the small town of Nipton.